-The IT bachelor's degree at WGU is 100% online, which means it works wherever you are.
+The cloud computing bachelor's degree at WGU is 100% online, which means it works wherever you are.
 You can do your coursework at night after working at your full-time job, on weekends, while you're traveling the world or on vacation—it's entirely up to you.

 One important measure of a degree’s value is the reputation of the university where it was earned.
 When employers, industry leaders, and academic experts hold your alma mater in high esteem, you reap the benefits of that respect.
 WGU is a pioneer in reinventing higher education for the 21st century, and our quality has been recognized.

-The cost of these certifications is included in your tuition, helping you save money as you enhance your skills.
+With no added time or cost to you, this cybersecurity program currently incorporates certifications including, but not limited to: CompTIA CySA+, CompTIA Project+, CompTIA Security+, (ISC)2 certs and more.
+The cost of these certifications are also included in your tuition price, helping you save money as you enhance your skills.
 Earning certifications on the path to your degree gives you the knowledge, skills, and credentials that will immediately boost your résumé—even before you complete your degree program.

 - ITIL®*^ Foundation Certification